RBF-FD analysis of 2D time-domain acoustic wave propagation in heterogeneous media: Abstract

 \section{Abstract}

 \makebox[\linewidth]{\rule{16.5cm}{0.4pt}} Radial Basis Function-generated Finite Differences (RBF-FD) is a popular variant of local strong-form meshless methods that do not require a predefined connection between the nodes, making it easier to adapt node-distribution to the problem under consideration.
-This paper investigates a RBF-FD solution of time-domain acoustic wave propagation in the context of seismic modeling in the Earth's subsurface.
-Through a number of numerical tests, ranging from homogeneous to highly-heterogeneous velocity models, we demonstrate\footnote{To reproduce the numerical tests in this paper, please see the project repository \url{https://gitlab.com/e62Lab/2019_p_wavepropagation_code}} that the present approach can be further generalized to solve large-scale seismic modeling and full waveform inversion problems in arbitrarily complex models --- enabling more robust interpretations to geophysical observations.
+This paper investigates an RBF-FD solution of time-domain acoustic wave propagation in the context of seismic modeling in the Earth's subsurface.
+Through a number of numerical tests, ranging from homogeneous to highly-heterogeneous velocity models including non-smooth irregular topography, we demonstrate that the present approach can be further generalized to solve large-scale seismic modeling and full waveform inversion problems in arbitrarily complex models enabling more robust interpretations of geophysical observations.

 \makebox[\linewidth]{\rule{16.5cm}{0.4pt}}